Skip to Content

 These two scenic towns are home to epic ski resorts and are often included in the top 10 lists of the best ski resorts in North America.
 In the warmer seasons, there’s heaps to do in both destinations too including hiking, dining out, and even adrenaline-pumping activities like downhill mountain biking.

-So, not only will you be starting and finishing this road trip in two of my favorite towns in Canada but you will also be spoiled with views of turquoise-blue canyons, mighty waterfalls, and two of the most spectacular lakes in the world on your way.
+So, not only will you be starting and finishing this road trip in two of my favorite towns in Canada but you will also be spoiled with views of turquoise-blue canyons, mighty waterfalls, and two of the most spectacular lakes around Banff and truly in the entire world on your way.

 In this blog post, I’ll tell you everything you need to know about the drive from Revelstoke to Banff as well as listing no less than 11 places you must stop at along the way!
 This road trip also works in reverse order if you’re driving from Revelstoke to Banff.